 For this review, I am using the Revalver producer pack with the MKIII.V upgrade.
 The total package features a ton of gear.
 The selection is remarkable.
 Amps, pedals, impulses, pre and post effects and just a huge collection of modules.

 Across the presets I am noticing that crunch is everywhere.
 All of the amps in this bunch that you know to have nice crunch in hardware form are well represented here.
 The crunchy tones I have pulled out of Revalver over the years have been seriously appreciated.
 However, watch your treble and presence controls to avoid that crunch becoming harsh and counter productive.
+Using saturation and warming or “tube” emulating plugins can go a long way with a lot of full amp suites and this one is no different.
+I used the Brainworx bx_saturator and a number of plugins to give Revalver a little more life.

 From quality country and blues to raging death metal or industrial, the tones are in here for you.
 There is not even one amp included that I don’t enjoy playing on and not one amp that I feel doesn’t have the trademark tone characteristics of the amp the developers were inspired by.
 The Peavey inclusions are just a step above the non-Peavey offerings which I assume is by design but all of the amps are useful none the less.

 My personal favorite amps included were the Redhot, 6505, Michael, XXX, Superdrive 18 II, Classic 20, California Twin and Herr Demon but I didn’t have an issue with any of the amps at all.
+They were all pretty fun but the attention to detail was obviously a bit higher with the licensed Peavey products.

 The sound quality with my impulses boosted the score considerably because all of the components suddenly had new life to them.
 This has been the case with many amp sims and most notably full amp suites in my travels so always make sure to try your own loader and impulses with any product that features its own just to be sure.
 In this case it elevated Revalver’s quality considerably.
 This isn’t a shot at the impulses and loader included with the plugin because they aren’t bad but the switch did produce better tones.